Fish soup is a soup dish served with fish.... (thank you for the warm applause, you're welcome).

 The meshy fried egg

-The steamed fish slices are fresh and comes in thick slices with a good bite, the fried fish pieces are of good size and is very tasty, even if it’s not the crispy type.
+The steamed fish slices are fresh and comes in thick slices with a good bite; while fried fish pieces are of good size and delicious, not crispy but a soft crunch.
 I can never decide which I like better so it is always the mixed fish soup for me, best of both worlds.

 %20Blanco%20Court%20Fish%20Soup%209.jpg)